-The Port of Everett Marina, including the South, Central, and North basins, is located adjacent to the lower Snohomish River at River Miles (RMs) 0.8 to 1.3 in tidal portions of the river in Everett, Washington (Section 18, Township 29 North, Range 5 East) (Figure 1; Appendix A, Sheets 1 and 2).
+The Port of Everett Marina, including the South, Central, and North basins, is located adjacent to the lower Snohomish River at River Mile (RM) 0.8 to 1.3 in tidal portions of the river in Everett, Washington (Section 18, Township 29 North, Range 5 East).
 These basins contain the docks that make up the largest public marina on the West Coast, with 2,300 permanent and guest moorage slips for commercial and recreational tenants.
-The Port's boat launch, adjacent the project site, is the largest in Washington State with 13 lanes that can be used to simultaneously launch trailered boats.

-The project site includes only the nearshore dredge footprint within the river where dredging activities will occur (Figure 1; Appendix A, Sheets 1 and 2).
-This project site only includes the boat launch connector channel, guest dock 8, and the entrance (i.e. approach) to the North Marina.
-The action area, where direct or indirect effects of the proposed action may occur, is defined as a 200-foot radius from dredging activities to account for the potential effects from turbidity (consistent with the allowable mixing zone for turbidity in an estuarine environment; Washington Administrative Code 173-201A-400(1)(b)(i)).
+The "project site" includes only the dredge footprint within the Central Marina where dredging activities will occur.
+Therefore, the project site only includes the northwest corner of the Central Marina and the navigable waters near the existing fuel dock, Central Guest Dock 3, Docks A and B (Figure 1; Appendix A Sheets 1 and 2).
+The "action area", where direct or indirect effects of the proposed action may occur, is defined herein as a 200-foot radius from dredging activities to account for the potential effects from turbidity (consistent with the allowable mixing zone for turbidity in an estuarine environment; Washington Administrative Code 173-201A-400(1)(b)(i)).